All Episodes

 I probably shouldn't even bring this up.

-He's very intuitive when it comes to me and what is one of the few people who actually understands what I do and how.
+He's very intuitive when it comes to me and he's one of the few people who actually understands what I do and how.

 What in the world?

-Because I said, have you ever, are you getting to the point where you fear you can't be honest with your audience and hold them?
+Because I said, Have you ever getting to the point where you fear you can't be honest with your audience and hold them?

 And I figure he's, I wrote him back, haven't gotten a reply yet.

-Must be something about, it's got to be something campaign.
+Must be something about, it's got to be some campaign.

 I don't know what made me think of it here when I'm starting talking about Rubio, but I have to tell you something, folks.